maltezc/MasterMind/mastermind_be/README.md

 ### Bug Journal
 - Working with new BluePrint version and setting up.
+- Leading 0s issue: example - DB number_to_guess showing 373 instead of 0372.
+This happened because the DB type was set to int instead of a string value.

 ### Refresh / New Topics
 - Static methods vs class methods